UDA-COPE: Unsupervised Domain Adaptation for Category-level Object Pose Estimation: Experiments

 \subsection{Comparison with State-of-the-art}

-We compare our methods with the state-of-the-art methods that were trained on different datasets and labels: 1) labeled synthetic dataset, 2) labeled synthetic and real datasets, 3) labeled synthetic and unlabeled real datasets.
-All methods are evaluated on REAL275 dataset.
+We compared our methods with state-of-the-art methods that were trained on different datasets and labels: 1) labeled synthetic dataset, 2) labeled synthetic and real datasets, 3) labeled synthetic and unlabeled real datasets.
+All methods were evaluated on the REAL275 dataset.
 Note that only the approaches with the ability to perform multi-class category-level pose estimation using a single network were considered.
-RGB, Depth and RGB-D denotes the modality of the network input, although some of the previous approaches do utilize depth information in the pose optimization or refinement process.
+RGB, Depth and RGB-D denotes the modality of the network input, and most of the RGB based approaches utilize depth information in the pose optimization or refinement process.

-{\textbf{Supervised Pose Estimation methods.}} \Tref{tab:sota_table_all} summarizes the results of the state-of-the-arts category-level object pose estimation methods.
-Trivially, supervised training with the real data annotation significantly improves the overall performance, as are shown comparing the results of NOCS~\cite{wang2019normalized} and Shape Prior~\cite{Tian2020prior} on different training dataset conditions.
-However, our unsupervised method shows superior results than NOCS~\cite{wang2019normalized}, Shape Prior~\cite{Tian2020prior}, CASS~\cite{chen2020cass}, and CR-Net~\cite{wang2021category}.
-Compared to two of the strongest previous approaches, SGPA~\cite{chen2021sgpa} and DualPoseNet~\cite{lin2021dualposenet}, ours still shows comparable performance.
-This indicates that our proposed filtered pseudo label based UDA-COPE is robust in estimating object pose of unseen real-world instances.
+{\textbf{Supervised Pose Estimation methods.}} \Tref{tab:sota_table_all} summarizes the results of the state-of-the-art category-level object pose estimation methods.
+Obviously, supervised training with the real data annotation significantly improved the overall performance, as are revealed by comparing the results of NOCS~\cite{wang2019normalized} and SPD~\cite{Tian2020prior} on different training dataset conditions.
+However, our unsupervised method showed results superior to NOCS~\cite{wang2019normalized}, SPD~\cite{Tian2020prior}, CASS~\cite{chen2020cass}, and CR-Net~\cite{wang2021category}.
+Compared to two of the strongest previous approaches, SGPA~\cite{chen2021sgpa} and DualPoseNet~\cite{lin2021dualposenet}, ours still showed comparable performance.
+This indicates that our proposed filtered pseudo label based UDA-COPE is robust when estimating object pose in unseen real-world instances.

-{\textbf{Unsupervised Pose Estimation methods.}} \Tref{tab:rgb_only_comparison} summarizes the results of CPS++ and ours on source only and source with unlabeled target training conditions.
-CPS++~\cite{manhardt2020cps++} provides self-supervision by computing consistency between observed depth map and rendered depth.
-Rendered depth is obtained by projecting estimated 3D shape with the predicted pose.
-The results from row 1 and row 2 in \tref{tab:rgb_only_comparison} show that for CPS++, using unlabeled real data marginally improves performance, and sometimes even worsens, as in $5^{\circ}, 5$cm metric.
-We believe that their self-supervision is unreliable due to ambiguous 3D shape reconstruction using only single-viewed RGB image.
+{\textbf{Unsupervised Pose Estimation methods.}} \Tref{tab:rgb_only_comparison} summarizes the results of CPS++ and our method on source only, and source with unlabeled target training conditions.
+CPS++~\cite{manhardt2020cps++} provides self-supervision by computing the consistency between the observed depth map and the rendered depth.
+The rendered depth is obtained by projecting an estimated 3D shape with the predicted pose.
+The results from row 1 and row 2 in \Tref{tab:rgb_only_comparison} show that for CPS++, using unlabeled real data marginally improved performance, and sometimes even worsened it, as in $5^{\circ}, 5$cm metric.
+We believe that their self-supervision is unreliable because of ambiguous 3D shape reconstruction using only a single-view RGB image.